 - Metadata searching (by date, author, etc.)

-Not everyone needs the same level of access to all marketing information.
-Create appropriate permission levels:
+Not everyone needs the same level of access.
+Set up clear permission levels:

-- Viewers: Can access and search documentation but not edit
+- Viewers: access and search but no edit rights

-- Contributors: Can add documentation using established templates
+- Contributors: add documentation using the established templates

-- Administrators: Can manage the entire system and user permissions
+- Administrators: manage the system and user permissions

 Implementation without overwhelm